psyirius/Rockite/README.md

 - No access to localhost servers in web version (available in Desktop and Chrome Extension)

+## Chrome Extension

+- Download the Chrome Extension crx file from the [Releases](https://github.com/psyirius/Rockite/releases) page.
+- Extract the crx file to a folder.
+- Open Chrome and navigate to `chrome://extensions/`.
+- Enable Developer Mode.
+- Click on `Load Unpacked` and select the extracted folder.
+- The extension should now be installed.

+## Firefox Extension

+Coming soon.

+## Desktop App

+Coming soon.

 ## Development

 1. Clone the project repo